-As a writer, I want to reflect on these kinds of problems through the strange, magical world of Billy.
+As a writer, I want to reflect these kinds of problems through the strange, magical world of Billy.

 I imagined Lost Years as a mix of Kusturica\’s magical realism and Kar Wai Wongs dreamy atmosphere.

-The other big reason I feel this project needs to happen now is that I imagined this film as a love letter to the scenery near the Slovenian-Hungarian border where I have grown up.
+The other big reason I feel this project needs to happen now is that I imagined this film as a love letter to the scenery near the Slovenian-Hungarian boarder where I have grown up.

-While making the short film We should be going somewhere I realized that there are no Slovenian films that represent the Hungarian minority and its scenery in Slovenia.
-As a member of the Hungarian minority, I would like to research and present the alienated feeling that we carry on through our lives as a minority in these rural parts of the country.
+After I left to study I visited it from time to time.
+I realised nothing has changed and that there is a big chance that it never will.
+I found something poetic about this and made a short film by the name We should be going somewhere.
+While making the short film, I realised that there are no Slovenian films that represent the Slovenian minority and its scenery in Hungary.
+As a member of a minority I would like to research and present the alienated feeling that we carry on through our lives as a minority in these rural parts of the country.
 The ever-actual question of being a minority in Slovenia and a foreigner in our home country, Hungary.
 This theme became central for me when I was forming the characteristics of Billy and his surrounding in the screenplay.